niltwill/vc-updatedscm/README.md

 (Alternatively if you did not mod that file, you can simply overwrite it.)

 **Warning:** You should use the [Open Limit Adjuster](https://github.com/ThirteenAG/III.VC.SA.LimitAdjuster/releases) to avoid the game crashing after that.

+5. To be able to enter the interior of the Howlin' Petes, you also need to change a COL file.
+Extract your "downtows.col" from gta3.img archive and replace the dowbikershop with the one from the "extras" folder.
+To modify COL files, use [steve-m's COL Editor](http://ce2.steve-m.com).
+(This is not required if you use the SCM without MC Tommy.)

+6. I highly recommend using [CLEO](http://cleo.li/download.html) and using "extras > cleo > cs-playmodels.cs" if you wish to have support for all the player CS models.
+From what I've seen, cleo scripts might not work well under modloader, so copy it to your game root directory's cleo folder instead.
+And alternatively of using the GXT files, you can use the FXT ones in "extras > cleo > CLEO_TEXT"

 ## Extras